What You Need to Know About Paternity Leave Laws in California

 By law, California employers are not required to compensate their employees while on parental leave.
 Therefore, most employers do not pay you during your time off.
 You can, however, request compensation that would have been used for vacation time, sick days, or PTO.

 California, unlike many other states, has a paid family leave program.
 Parents are often eligible to receive partial wages during their parental leave.
 California generally pays 60 percent of employees’ wages for six weeks of their parental leave.
 Low-income earners may even be compensated up to 70% of their usual wages.

 Will I return to my normal duties on the job after my paternity leave?

-Your employer must reinstate you to the same or a similar position than the one you had.
+Your employer must reinstate you to the same or a similar position to the one you had.
 For example, if you worked as a corporate manager at a specific location, your employer cannot place you as a low-level employee 100 miles from where you worked.
 If you are in the top 10% wage earners in your company and have taken time off, your employer cannot deny you your job back and must reinstate you.

 How do I request paternity leave?

-Pride Legal advises California employees to give a minimum of 30 days notice to their employer when requesting paternity leave for a foreseeable event, such as adoption, birth, or foster placement.
+Pride Legal advises California employees to give a minimum of 30 days’ notice to their employer when requesting paternity leave for a foreseeable event, such as adoption, birth, or foster placement.
 This way, an employer cannot deny one’s CFRA leave for not being asked in time.

 Contact Pride Legal

 If you or a loved one has been denied parental leave, we invite you to contact us at Pride Legal for legal counseling or any further questions.
 To protect your rights, hire someone who understands them.